apaksoy/automatetheboringstuff/practice projects/chap 15/swd/readme.md

-The xkcd.plist file (name does not matter, but the extension does) runs scheduledWebDownloader.py on a regular basis on mac OS
+This readme is all about the xkcd.plist file (name does not matter, but the extension does) and its contents.
+It was used to run scheduledWebDownloader.py on a regular basis via launchctl (a variant of launchcd) on mac OS.

 The xkcd.plist file was initially placed under /Users/Alper/Library/launchagents directory but then it was placed under the same directory with the script and that also worked perfectly well.
 The .plist file ran the swd.py script every 15 seconds.